 It turns out that a country does not have to be wealthy to make significant progress in preparing its children for the future.
 What it does need to do, according to the Worldwide Educating For the Future Index (WEFFI) report, is shift its focus beyond measuring the memorisation of specific…Continue reading

-Mutually beneficial dialogue Our education system has to take some responsibility for the quality of the current political discourse in South Africa, in which there is a lack of willingness to engage the disagreement of others in a productive dialogue.
-Instead of collaborating to solve development challenges that are critical…Continue reading
+Our education system has to take some responsibility for the quality of the current political discourse in South Africa, in which there is a lack of willingness to engage the disagreement of others in a productive dialogue.
+Instead of collaborating to solve development challenges that are critical to the health…Continue reading

 The Future Is Not What It Used To Be: Fourth Industrial Revolution Workshops at Sacred Heart College

 Imagine 150 Grade 8 & 9 learners in a hall playing a game they don’t know the rules to.
 They have to work together in teams to figure out the hidden rules of the game and then try to win it.
 There is minimal instruction.
 Learners have to do something,…Continue reading

 We bear enormous responsibility for how we use the past to shape the future … in order to become worthy ancestors to the as yet unborn collective children.
 The stakes are high: the archive at once produces and destabilises the nation, and the challenge to the worthy ancestor is to…Continue reading

 Learners at Sacred Heart College discover the principles of evolution by natural selection from the bottom up by playing a MindBurst boardgame.
 The Evolution Game was originally developed for the Integrated Studies workshops on the 4th Industrial Revolution at Sacred Heart College.
 It was focused on engaging learners in knowledge…Continue reading